 People have been telling stories since the beginning of time--sharing them from one generation to the next.
-In Heroine Stories, readers will read four different tales from smart, strong, heroic women.
-Readers will recognize some of their favorite stories growing up and discover new ones.
+In Trickster Stories, readers will read four different tales about power, wits, and heroes.
+Readers will recognize some of their favorite stories growing up and discover new ones from different cultures.
 Books include mature, complex themes at a low readability to engage struggling readers.
 Includes a table of contents, glossary, index, author biography, sidebars, educational matter, and activities.

 |Interest Level||Grade 4 - Grade 8|

 |Reading Level||Grade 2|